 WE MAY REPORT INFORMATION ABOUT AN ACCOUNT REPAYMENT PROGRAM TO CREDIT BUREAUS.
 LATE PAYMENTS, MISSED PAYMENTS, OR OTHER DEFAULTS ON YOUR ACCOUNT MAY BE REFLECTED IN YOUR CREDIT REPORT.
 Checking accounts that remain overdrawn may be closed and/or charged off.
 Closed and/or charged off accounts may be reported to national credit reporting agencies.
 This may have a negative impact on your ability to open future banking relationships.

-Payment Order of Items: Checks, ACH drafts and other items may not be processed in the order that you make them or in the order that we receive them.
+Payment Order of Items: Deposits and other credit transactions are posted first.
+Checks, ACH drafts and other items may not be processed in the order that you make them or in the order that we receive them.
 We may, at our discretion, pay a check, ACH draft, or item and execute other transactions on your account in any order we choose.
 The order in which we process checks, drafts and items and execute other transactions on your account may affect the total amount of overdraft fees that may be charged to your account.
-Please contact us if you have questions about how we pay checks and drafts and process transfers and withdrawals.
+Please contact us if you have questions about how we pay checks and drafts and process transfers and withdrawals

 Waiver: The Bank’s forbearance from, or delay in, exercising any of the Bank’s rights, remedies, privileges, or right to insist on your strict performance of any provisions of your account agreement, this Overdraft Privilege disclosure, or any other provision related to your account, shall not be construed to be a current or future waiver of the Bank’s rights, remedies, or privileges.